soymadip/dotfiles/README.md

 <h2 align="center">-----: ⚠️ :-----</h2>

-- I have just recently started using Hyprland, WM in general, so my dotfiles are reguraly being updated as i learn new things & add them to make setup as close as possible to complete DE.
+- I have just recently started using Hyprland (WM in general), so my dotfiles are reguraly being updated as i learn new things & add them to make setup as close as possible to complete DE.
 - Also install script is not yet ready, I am working on it's [dependency library][kskt] which is pretty close to being workable.

 </br>